 It refers to the blending and splitting of phonemes to create new words.
 Once the student learns the sound of each phoneme, the correct blending is required to read the word correctly.

 So, the concept of onset-riming, which means sounding out the beginning (onset) and end (riming), is learned by splitting and blending the phonemes mentally.
 When teachers ask to speak and write, they are given the pretext to learn spellings using phoneme splitting and blending.

 3. Phoneme Rhyming and Alliteration

 Phoneme rhyming and alliteration involve words that represent a common sound.
-Rhyming focuses on the commonality of ending sound, while alliteration focuses on learning words that start with the same sound.
-When the teacher asks a child to write rhyming words, the answers are mostly those words that have the same letters in riming.
-Means, learning ‘pack’, ‘back’, ‘lack’ are examples of rhyming.
+Rhyming focuses on the commonality of ending sounds, while alliteration focuses on learning words that start with the same sound.
+When the teacher asks a child to write rhyming words, the answers are mostly those words that have the same letters in rhyming.
+This means, learning ‘pack’, ‘back’, and ‘lack’ are examples of rhyming.

 4. Phoneme Comparing and Contrasting

 Words change when contrasting phonemes are used to make the word sound.
-Means, f, and v are the contrasting phonemes because these are sound out by applying phonetic difference.
+Means, f, and v are the contrasting phonemes because these are sounded out by applying phonetic differences.
 And, using these sounds replaceable changes the meaning of the word entirely.
-Fan and Van may be rhyming, but phonetic difference leading to a different meaning of words puts them in contrasting phoneme category.
+Fan and Van may be rhyming, but phonetic difference leading to different meanings of words puts them in contrasting phoneme categories.
 (Essentials of Linguistics, e-book, Chapter 4: Speech Sounds in Mind)